 I got him to walk me through the whole thing.

-Luckily for me, the lady that drove her vehicle into the back of mine was also very knowledgable about the whole thing.
+Luckily for me, the lady that drove her vehicle into the back of mine was also very knowledgeable about the whole thing.

 Not the driving part, clearly.
 But, the accident part.